NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 So, the bottommost letters are *P* and *O*.

 ## 3. Create a binary search tree with the letters NEUQUA.
 What are the internal path length and external path length?

+Follow the table below to see how the binary search tree is constructed:

 | Construction  <img width=250/> | <img width=250/> | <img width=250/> |
 | --- | --- | --- |